 Whether in-person or online, we want all of our students to have access to learning.
-Accessibility can, of course, encompass many things—but you don’t have to take on every issue and concern at once.
-Here are a few of the most important things that you can do to make your courses accessible to students.
+Here are a few of the most important things that you can do to make your courses more accessible to students.
 We also encourage you to reach out to students to find out about possible accessibility needs and accommodations they might have.
-Reach out to the Academic Resource Center at email@example.com or (202) 687-8354 with any questions you have.
+Contact CNDLS with any questions or to get additional support.
+For questions concerning specific student accommodations, contact the Academic Resource Center at firstname.lastname@example.org.

-Use digital resources that can be read by screen readers.
+1. Use digital resources that can be read by screen readers

 - When scanning documents to share with students online, use Optical Character Recognition (OCR) technology to convert hard copies (typed, handwritten or printed) into machine-readable text.
 This website provides instructions for OCR in Adobe Acrobat.

 - Try your best to identify resources that are already in digital format through Georgetown Library or through existing websites.

 - Pages and documents that contain many paragraphs should be chunked into sections to help learners navigate the text.
 In Canvas, use the “Headings” to create a logical structure.